whilo/lambda.demos/reward.md

 # Reward system

 This is a plan for a cryptocurrency applied through the plan smart contract.
-We call the currency demos from now on.
+We call the currency `demos` from now on.

 # Money

-All plan resources will run through the system valued in demos and be managed by it.
+If the currency will be included, then all plan resources will run through the system valued in `demos` and be managed by it.
 All plan tasks need to be fulfilled before the reward mechanism activates.
 External market mechanisms are allowed.

 ## Reward collection

 There will be no mining, all demos are created at system creation: 10^12 (1 trillion).
-All demos will be distributed by the smart contract due to the following rules.
+All `demos` will be distributed by the smart contract due to the following rules.
 The system also raises a 1% tax on all revenue to refill its pool.
-Initially all demos are distributed through the system.
+Initially all demos are distributed through by the system described here.

 ### Amount of reward